THE GENESIS THERAPY CENTER THERAPY PRACTICUM

 The clients served by students will be children, adolescents and adults; individuals, couples and families.

-In addition, there is a whole-staff retreat in March from 3:00 p.m. on a Friday until 3:00 p.m. the next Saturday.
-This retreat is also mandatory.
+In addition, there is a whole-staff retreat in either March or April from 3:00 on a Friday afternoon until 3:00 on Saturday afternoon.
+This retreat is mandatory.

 The practicum will last through the last week of June (longer if more direct service hours are needed).
 Time off from the practicum is limited to one week of vacation (5 days), a maximum of 5 sick days, and Labor Day, Thanksgiving Day, Christmas Day, New Year’s Day, Memorial Day and July 4th.
 Vacation days must be approved by the Executive Director, Training Director, and your individual supervisor.